Annual Frontline Network Conference 2019

 • Workshop 3 - Debriefing - avoiding taking work home with you

-Steve Freeman, Diane Allman and Lauren Macaskill - Voices of Stoke, will share their experiences of Solution Focused Reflective Practice when working with people identified as having ‘complex needs’ or, from an SFP perspective, ‘complex resources’.
-They will discuss support with and without formal supervision and some ‘survival and first aid’ strategies for those moments when a supervisor is not accessible.
+Steve Freeman - Voices of Stoke, will share his experiences of Solution Focused Reflective Practice when working with people identified as having ‘complex needs’ or, from an SFP perspective, ‘complex resources’.
+He will discuss support with and without formal supervision and some ‘survival and first aid’ strategies for those moments when a supervisor is not accessible.

 • Workshop 4 - Coping strategies